-The Giza Zoo is located in the governorate of Giza in Egypt and covers about 80 acres.
+The Giza Zoo, Egypt’s and Africa’s first zoo ever, is located in the governorate of Giza in Egypt and covers about 80 acres.
 It is home to many endangered and rare African species, including the first California sea lion to be born in the Middle East in 2002.

 When Khedive Ismail fell into debt in the late 1870s, he had to hand over the Zoo to the state as payment.

 Explore the Giza Zoo

 The zoo is comprised of five areas; the biggest is called the Citadel Hill and was constructed in 1867.
 It features various statues of extinct Fayoum crocodiles, rhinoceros, and unique birds.

 The layout of the gardens within the Giza Zoo is quite beautiful, as it is paved with black stone flags from Trieste, footpaths decorated with pebbles laid out like mosaics, and it also contains a pond with a marble island that is now the zoo’s Tea Island.

 The zoo also includes a suspension bridge designed by Gustave Eiffel that lets visitors view the animals from above.
 This bridge is said to have been the first elevated viewing area at any zoo in the world.

 A museum was built in 1906, exhibiting large collection of embalmed birds, reptiles, fish and animals as well as skeletons.

 The Zoo is also an institute where scientists observe and study the behavior of animals and birds.
 There are five non-governmental organizations that carry out campaigns to encourage people to preserve wild life and promote environment awareness in Egypt.